Keylor Navas

-Navas started his youth career at Saprissa in his home country, where he won six Liga FPD titles and the CONCACAF Champions League.
+Navas started his youth career at Saprissa in his home country, where he won six Liga FPD titles.
 He subsequently moved to Spanish club Albacete in 2010, and then to Levante in La Liga the following year, where he won the LFP Award for Best Goalkeeper in his final season with the latter club.
 Navas later joined Real Madrid in 2014 for €10 million, where he won a total of twelve titles, including one La Liga and three consecutive UEFA Champions League titles as the first choice goalkeeper.
-In 2019, he was signed by French club Paris Saint-Germain.
+In 2019, he was signed by French club Paris Saint-Germain, and would play in his fourth Champions League final in his first season with the side.

-Navas has made over 100 appearances for Costa Rica since making his debut in 2008.
-He has represented the country at two CONCACAF Gold Cups and the 2014, 2018, and 2022 editions of the FIFA World Cup.
-He was a member of the Costa Rica national team that reached the semi-finals of the 2009 CONCACAF Gold Cup, in which he was named best goalkeeper.
-His impressive performances also helped the team reach the quarter-finals of the World Cup for the very first time in 2014.
+Navas has made over 120 appearances for Costa Rica since debuting in 2008.
+He has represented the country at three CONCACAF Gold Cups and the 2014, 2018, and 2022 editions of the FIFA World Cup.
+He was a Costa Rica national team member who reached the semi-finals of the 2009 Gold Cup, in which he was named best goalkeeper.
+His impressive performances also helped the team reach the quarter-finals of the World Cup for the first time in 2014.

 Navas was awarded CONCACAF Men's Goalkeeper of the Year for three consecutive years between 2016 and 2018.
 He was also named the best male CONCACAF Player of the Decade by the IFFHS.
 His performances in the 2017–18 season earned him the 2017–18 UEFA Club Football Award for best UEFA goalkeeper, and also saw him named in the UEFA Champions League Squad of the Season of 2018.